Aftnet/Blog/content/posts/flets-hikari-config.md

 - PPPoE tunneling, which usually gives a public IPv4 but which tends to be slow due to congestion and which is is on the way out
 - IPoE, in one of three main flavors (MAP-E, MAP-T or DS-Lite): this is usually a lot faster and where investment is being made.
 Unless a public IPv4 is essential, this is the recommended way.

 Which flavor of IPoE is used depends on ISP, and while all three are actual standards, only DS-Lite has any actual support in non Japan-only devices - so pick accordingly (I use IIJ myself).
-Most ISPs will allow to use PPPoE even when IPoE has been requested, and one can even conract with multiple ISPs simultaneously and establish up to three PPPoE tunnels concurrently.
+Most ISPs will allow to use PPPoE even when IPoE has been requested, and one can even contract with multiple ISPs simultaneously and establish up to three PPPoE tunnels concurrently.

 Given that PPPoE is very well supported in routers, easy to setup and less performant than IPoE, I will not address it further here.
 One can setup basic PPPoE IPv4 only connectivity much like most ADSL ISPs in the rest of the world.